AlexandreGrego1/FinalVersion20-10-20/README.md

 Personal Portfolio Alexandre Gregorio,

-This portfolio aims to offer for recruiters an on-line presentation of myself covering my work history, graduation, and my skills as a Web Developer.
+This portfolio aims to offer for potencial recruiters an on-line presentation of myself covering my work history, graduation, and my skills as a Web Developer.

 ## UX DESIGN / PRESENTATION

 ### Wireframing

-The pages are developed on their content having crossed links between each other.
+The pages are developed and designed on their content at the structural level having commonly used lay outs contect and functionality whick takes into account user needs and user journeys.

+I have thought early in the project, in the development process to establish the basic structure of a page before visual design and content is added.

 ## HOME